Entropy, Extremality, Euclidean Variations, and the Equations of Motion: Classical statement of extremality from variations

 For readers familiar with the squashed cone approach to higher-derivative entanglement entropy \cite{Dong:2013qoa,Camps:2013zua,Fursaev:2013fta}, \nref{Agen1} might look surprising, because $A_{\gen}$ has a contribution from the Wald entropy at $n=1$, but it also has an ``anomalous" contribution which depends on the extrinsic curvature \cite{Dong:2013qoa}.
 The anomalous contribution depends on the details of how the metric splits.
 In our case, $S_{\Wald}$ is explicitly defined in terms of the Lagrangian and the $g_{1;0}$ metric.
 In this way, our approach gives an explicit formula for the holographic entanglement entropy: the Wald entropy of the split metric $g_{1;0}$.
 However, to determine its form in terms of $n=1$ quantities, one has to solve the most divergent part of the equations of motion.

 One should be able to show explicitly how \nref{Agen1} relates the squashed cones contribution and the Wald entropy.
 For Lovelock theories, it is easy to see how this works: $A_{\gen}$ is just given by the Wald entropy in terms of induced Riemann tensor, which is the $n \rightarrow 1$ limit of the projected Riemann tensor on the surface.
+For higher derivative theories which have fewer derivatives than Lovelock, such as the one considered in \cite{Castro:2014tta}, we do not have an ``anomalous'' contribution to $A_{\gen}$ and there are no subtleties in taking the $n \rightarrow 1$ limit.
 In Appendix \ref{appendixhigher}, we consider a set of two-dimensional examples which we believe capture \nref{Agen1} more generally.

 In our discussion, we have always focused on families of metrics (not necessarily on-shell) which keep the action finite.
 It is often the case that in the $r \ap 0$ expansion, the most general form for the metric gives rise to an infinite action.
 In other words, there are some divergent terms in the equations of motion which give a divergent contribution to the gravitational action, while other metric contributions with divergent equations of motion have a finite action (for example, changes in the location of the surface).
 We will always work with metrics which have a finite action, which is equivalent to imposing the most divergent part of the equations of motion.
 Even if this class of metrics will depend on the Lagrangian, it is rather universal: it will not depend on the location of the conical singularity.
 In this way, by requiring the action to be finite, we expect that one can understand the relation between $g_{1;0}$ and $g_{n=1}$, which would determine $S_{\Wald}$ explicitly in terms of $n=1$ quantities.